serverless/serverless/docs/providers/aws/guide/credentials.md

 # AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY are now available for serverless to use
 serverless deploy

-# 'export' command is valid only for unix shells.
-In Windows - use 'set' instead of 'export'
+# 'export' command is valid only for unix shells
+# In Windows use 'set' instead of 'export'
 ```

 **Please note:** _If you are using a self-signed certificate you'll need to do one of the following:_